Leslie Plummer: Groundnuts scheme scandal

 In the King's Birthday Honours list of June 1949, Plummer was appointed as a Knight Bachelor.
 However, by the summer of 1949 it was clear that the groundnut scheme was in trouble, having gone over budget.
 The Conservative Party in the House of Commons moved a motion to reduce the estimate in respect of the scheme on 27 July 1949.
 In November, one member of the Overseas Food Corporation board, A.J.
 Wakefield, became so critical of the management of the scheme that the Minister determined to dismiss him.
 Wakefield offered to resign only if Plummer did so as well; this was unacceptable to Strachey and Wakefield was dismissed.
 Plummer and Wakefield had a lengthy exchange of public statements, in which Wakefield accused Plummer of suppressing his suggestions.

 Plummer was criticised in an editorial in The Times for "failing to restore confidence (even among his staff) in the higher conduct of the scheme".
 His appointment was called into question by Alan Lennox-Boyd because Strachey had been an old colleague of his in the Independent Labour Party.
 The next month, Plummer was also criticised by the Conservatives for giving a contract for air transport to the nationalised British Overseas Airways Corporation rather than two private airlines which had submitted lower tenders, one of whom subsequently went out of business.
 A House of Lords debate on the groundnut scheme on 14 December 1949 resulted in a vote of censure of the government, after the Marquess of Salisbury attacked Plummer for being an entirely inappropriate choice to run it.

+The author Alan Wood, who had headed the Information Unit of the Overseas Food Corporation, resigned to publish a book on the serious failures in Tanganyika, The Groundnut Affair (1950).
+In March 1950, in the House of Commons John Boyd-Carpenter asked the Minister of Food to make a statement about attempts made by Plummer to stop the publication of the book.